sudnya/video-classifier/lucius-technical-documentation.md

 ## 2. Supervised Learning

-Lucious uses a well known design involving an artificial neural network for supervised learning.
+Lucius uses a well known design involving an artificial neural network for supervised learning.
 The input data is preprocessed using the feature selection network.

 ## 3. Classification